Do you have any items worth at least $40 you’d be willing to donate to help the church?

 A. Be creative!
 It takes effort to sell each item so we can only accept items in good condition that probably have a value of at least $40.
 If you’re not sure, we’d be happy to take a look and see if we think it will sell.

 Q. How long will you accept donations?

-A. We hope eSale Giving can be an ongoing fundraiser for the church.
+A. eSale Giving is an ongoing fundraiser for the church.
 Please keep OUUC in mind whenever you’re in the mood to declutter!

 Q. How can OUUC get full value for my gift?

 A. We need a detailed, candid description of each item and its condition to get the best price.
 It helps if the items are clean and with original packaging if available.

 Q. Can I donate a car or boat?

 A. No. State and Federal requirements are very complicated for vehicle donations.
 However, if you decide to donate the proceeds to OUUC after you sell your vehicle, that would be great!

 A. Generally, yes.
 However, the IRS has specific rules for non-cash charitable contributions.
 OUUC will provide a receipt/acknowledgement for your tax records.
 You are responsible for meeting IRS rules for valuing your donation.
 These rules are described in several documents on the IRS website including “Topic 506 – Charitable Contributions” and “Eight Tips for Deducting Charitable Contributions”.
 If you would like more information, please consult a tax advisor.